antmicro/kenning/docs/source/kenning-development.md

 There are several important things regarding the above code snippet:

-* The information regarding inputs and outputs can be collected with `self.load_io_specification` method, present in all classes.
+* The information regarding inputs and outputs can be collected with the `self.load_io_specification` method, present in all classes.
 * The information about the input format to use is delivered in the `self.inputtype` field - it is updated automatically by the function consulting the best supported format for previous and current block.
-* If the I/O metadata is affected by the current block, it needs to be updated and saved together with the compiled model using `self.save_io_specification` method.
+* If the I/O metadata is affected by the current block, it needs to be updated and saved along with the compiled model using the `self.save_io_specification` method.

 ### Using the implemented block